Skyway Water & Sewer District

 The following is a list of agencies that may be able to provide assistance in your time of need:

 • SKYWAY/SALVATION ARMY'S CUSTOMER ASSISTANCE PROGRAM (CAP) Skyway Water and Sewer District and the Renton Salvation Army are working together to provide utility bill payment assistance to all qualifying Skyway customers.
 The Salvation Army will administer the program and screen all applicants for eligibility.
 If you are in need of help in paying your water or sewer bill, please give us a call at 206-772-7343.
 We will provide you with necessary account information and refer you to a Salvation Army social service representative for screening and assistance.
-To reach the Renton Salvation Army directly, you may call 425-255-5969 ext.
-214.
+To reach the Renton Salvation Army directly, you may call 425-255-5969.

 • CATHOLIC COMMUNITY SERVICES (253)854-0077 www.ccsww.org